 Alibaba Cloud Container Service Kubernetes supports the application trigger function.
 You can use an application trigger in many ways.

 - You have created a Kubernetes cluster.
-For more information, see Create a Kubernetes cluster.
+For more information, see Create an ACK cluster.

 - You have created an application that is used to create an application trigger and test the trigger.
 In this example, create an nginx application.